Andrew Marriner

 Andrew Marriner (born 25 February 1954) is a British solo, chamber and orchestral clarinettist.
-He became principal of the London Symphony Orchestra in 1986 following the footsteps of the late Jack Brymer.
-During his orchestral career he has maintained his place on the worldwide solo concert platform alongside an active role in the field of chamber music.
+He became principal of the London Symphony Orchestra (LSO) in 1986 following the footsteps of the late Jack Brymer until he ended his tenure in 2019.
+During his orchestral career he maintained his place on the worldwide solo concert platform alongside an active role in the field of chamber music.

 Career

 Andrew Marriner, son of Sir Neville Marriner and his wife Diana Parikian, was educated at King's College School, Cambridge (where he was a chorister), King's School, Canterbury, New College, Oxford, and the Hochschule für Musik, Hannover.

 He first played with the LSO in 1977 under Sergiu Celibidache and as guest principal on their 1983 world tour.
 He later became principal clarinet of the Academy of St. Martin-in-the-Fields, a position he held alongside his commitment to the LSO until 2008.
 Marriner is the son of the founder of the Academy of St. Martin-in-the-Fields, Sir Neville Marriner.

 As a soloist, Marriner has been a regular performer in London, both at the Barbican and the Royal Festival Hall.
 His extensive career abroad has taken him to La Scala Milan, La Fenice Venice, the Musikverein in Vienna and across the United States and Australia, recently to Melbourne for Concertos by Mozart and Douglas Weiland with the Melbourne Chamber Orchestra.
-Marinner has given the world premières of concertos written for him by Robin Holloway, Dominic Muldowney and John Tavener.
+Marriner has given the world premières of concertos written for him by Robin Holloway, Dominic Muldowney and John Tavener.

 He is a member of the LSO chamber ensemble and has enjoyed playing with many other international groups over the years.
 These include the Lindsay, Endellion, Moscow, Warsaw, Orlando, Sine Nomine and Belcea string quartets.
 He has worked with some of the most distinguished individuals in the world of chamber music such as Alfred Brendel, André Previn, András Schiff, Lynn Harrell, Stephen Isserlis, Emanuel Ax, Hélène Grimaud, Sylvia McNair, Edita Gruberova and with the late Vlado Perlemuter and George Malcolm.